Travel.State.Gov > Intercountry Adoption > Country Information > Senegal Intercountry Adoption Information

-Exercise normal precautions in Senegal.
+Exercise normal precautions in in Senegal.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Senegal:

-Land mines from prior conflicts remain in the Casamance Region.
+Landmines from prior conflicts remain a concern in the region.

 Senegal is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
 Intercountry adoption processing in Hague countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of Senegal.

 The Hague Adoption Convention entered into force for Senegal on December 1, 2011.
-However, Senegal has not yet implemented procedures for the processing of Convention adoptions and the Government of Senegal announced in February 2012 that it is temporarily suspending all new intercountry adoptions while it focuses on implementing the Hague Adoption Convention.
-Transition cases where an adoption dossier was filed with Senegal prior to December 1, 2011, may be completed under the previous “orphan” process.
+However, Senegal did not implement procedures for the processing of Convention adoptions and did not approve new intercountry adoptions from 2012 to 2020.
+The Government of Senegal announced in July 2020 that it would begin processing adoptions under the Hague Convention.

 Senegal’s Adoption Authority